The Gurye Sansuyu Festival is one of the first Korean flower festivals in spring since they begin to blossom in mid-March.

 You can take either a train to Guryegu Station or a bus to Gurye Bus Terminal.

 If you take the train, there are plenty from Yongsan Station to Guryegu Station.
-If you’re on a KTX it should be a little more than 2 hours and about 41,500 KRW.
-Mugunghwa is only 23,100 KRW but takes 4 1/2 hours.
+If you’re on a KTX it should be a little more than 2 hours.
+Mugunghwa will take around 4 1/2 hours.

 Once you’re in Gurye here are the different ways: